srishina/mqtt.ts/README.md

 cd ./dist.browser.demo
 ```

-Run the index.html in broker.
+Run the index.html in a browser.
 The UI has the possibility to connect to a broker, subscribe/publish to MQTT messages or try out MQTTv5 properties.
 The demo uses bootstrap 4 and jquery as dependent components.

 Try out the examples: